honu-ai/honu-saas-cli/README.md

 - ✨ **Beautiful CLI**: Interactive progress indicators and colorful output
 - 🛡️ **Error Handling**: Graceful handling of missing components or network issues
 - 📦 **Zero Config**: Works out of the box with sensible defaults
+- 🚀 **No Rate Limits**: Uses GitHub raw URLs for unlimited downloads

 ## Installation